jameszha/pyOnto2Vec/data/e_coli/datasets/README.md

 # E. Coli Datasets
 - ```ecocyc.gaf``` contains GO annotations for yeast proteins.
 - ```511145.protein.links.v11.0.txt.gz``` contains (a compressed file of) scored links between pairs of E. coli proteins.
-Useful for evaluating the generated yeast embeddings in terms of protein-protein interaction prediction.
+Useful for evaluating the generated E. coli embeddings in terms of protein-protein interaction prediction.
   - Uncompress using ```gunzip 511145.protein.links.v11.0.txt.gz```

 The following are the download links for the datasets used to generate the E coli. embeddings.